Student Activities and Campus Life

 Student activities are a vital and necessary component of the curriculum at Jesuit High School.
 Club participation is just one of the ways our students can form and foster relationships with peers who share similar interests, create a positive impact on the school and greater community, promote physical and social development, provide opportunities for leadership, and further develop their interests and talents.

 Students want more out of high school than classrooms, whiteboards, and report cards.
 So, a vital part of our campus life is our Clubs and Activities Programs.
 Our goal is that students acquire knowledge about themselves through working with others and in cooperation with students of different interests, backgrounds, and personalities.
-Jesuit offers more than 70 clubs to choose from, but if you don’t see the right one for you, we encourage you to start a new one!
+The level of engagement or club organization changes from year to year based on interest.
+Jesuit offers many clubs to choose from, but if you don’t see the right one for you, we encourage you to start a new one!

 We look forward to watching our Class of 2024 walk across the stage at the historic and beautiful Sacramento Memorial Auditorium.
 Periodically throughout your senior year, we will send a quick reminder about events specific to your journey.
 Some are time-sensitive – even in this first month of school – while others are just “save the dates” for now, and more information will continue to be shared as we get closer to the event.